vishalyv252/Sunnyside-Agency-Landing-Page/README.md

 # Sunnyside-Agency-Landing-Page

 Hello guys, I created the "Sunnyside agency landing page" using React and Tailwind.
+The screenshots are available in this repository folder.

 ->Tailwind:
 In Tailwind, I applied the layout for the webpage using "flex".
 I styled the navbar using "flex".